arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 }
 ```

-Notice that in the `Either` case, should any string fail to parse the entire `traversal` is considered a failure.
+Notice that in the `Either` case, should any string fail to parse the entire `traverse` is considered a failure.
 Moreover, once it hits its first bad parse, it will not attempt to parse any others down the line (similar behavior would be found with using `Option`).
 Contrast this with `Validated` where even if one bad parse is hit, it will continue trying to parse the others, accumulating any and all errors as it goes.
-The behavior of traversal is closely tied with the `Applicative` behavior of the data type.
+The behavior of `traverse` is closely tied with the `Applicative` behavior of the data type.

 Going back to our `Promise` example, we can get an `Applicative` instance for `IO`, by converting `Promise` to `IO` that runs each `Promise` concurrently.
 Then when we traverse a `List<A>` with an `(A) -> Promise<ForIO, B>`, we can imagine the traversal as a scatter-gather.
 Each `A` creates a concurrent computation that will produce a `B` (the scatter), and as the `Promise`s complete they will be gathered back into a `List`.

+{ TODO: turn this into Fx style}
 ```kotlin:ank:playground
 import arrow.core.ListK
 import arrow.core.k